• Home

 Language: Commontongue

-Widely considered the scum of the sea, the octopean Tentakull comprise an anarchist society in which theft, murder, and other violent acts are commonplace.
-Unlike regular octopuses, Tentakull cannot squirt ink or camouflage themselves; they do, however, employ unique methods of underwater communication, either bubbling words to a single recipient or flashing their rings to communicate with groups.
-Tentakull come in two colors: males are teal or turquoise with blue rings, whereas females are red-skinned with yellow rings.
+Widely considered the scum of the sea, the Tentakull comprise an anarchist society in which theft, murder, and other acts of violence are commonplace.
+Unlike regular octopuses, Tentakull cannot squirt ink or camouflage themselves; however, they do employ unique methods of underwater communication, such as bubbling words to a single recipient or flashing their rings to communicate with groups.
+A sparse handful of Tentakull have been known to harness Deepmagic, but their abilities tend to attract the jealous hatred of their peers, so few sorcerers survive for long.

 Tentakull art by Vienne Laing